TexasInstruments/edgeai-tidl-tools/docs/supported_ops_rts_versions.md

 *Since the Tensorflow 2.0 is planning to drop support for frozen buffer, we recommend to users to migrate to TFLite model format for Tensorflow 1.x.x as well.
 TFLite model format is supported in both TF 1.x.x and TF 2.x*

-# Feature set comparision across devices
+# Feature set comparison across devices

 <div align="center">